Selecting a Bathroom Sink Drain Finish

 Drain Finishes for Concrete Sinks

 When it comes to the NativeStone Collection, our artisan-crafted series of sustainable concrete sinks, the drain choice depends on the faucet finish.
 Luckily, for these sinks, there is a lot of flexibility as far as what looks good.
 We find that our concrete sinks in Slate finish are most often paired with Brushed Nickel or Oil Rubbed Bronze sink drains.
 However, they can also look great with Chrome or Polished Nickel.
+For a modern look try Matte Black.
 It simply depends on the overall look of the space.
 Our NativeStone concrete sinks in Ash and Pearl finishes are most often paired with Brushed Nickel sink drains.
 Again, we see a lot of variance in that.
 One of our favorite looks is a NativeStone Pearl sink with an Oil Rubbed Bronze or Weathered Copper drain (and coordinating faucet).

 “I love Slate paired with Oil Rubbed Bronze,” says Katelyn Beer, Native Trails Customer Experience Representative.
 Katelyn works with our sinks and drains all day long, so she’s seen just about every possible combination.
 “The drain blends with our Slate finish very nicely, and the lighter brush strokes in the Oil Rubbed Bronze are a striking accent in the otherwise dark combination.”